Dynamic-ICP: Doppler-Aware Iterative Closest Point Registration for Dynamic Scenes: Experimental Results

 \subsection{Implementation Details}

 We implement Dynamic-ICP by extending the point-to-plane ICP pipeline from Open3D~\cite{Zhou2018} (KD-tree search, point-to-plane Jacobians) with an additional Doppler residual and its Jacobian.
 LOS directions~\(\boldsymbol{u}\) are stored separately from surface normals~\(\boldsymbol{n}\) to keep the geometric term strictly point-to-plane, while the Doppler term uses only LOS information.
 To limit the effect of outlier correspondences, we use Tukey loss on both terms, with tuning constants~\(\rho_g=0.5\) for the point-to-plane geometry residual (meters) and~\(\rho_v=0.3\) for the Doppler residual.
 We fix the balance to~\(\lambda_v=0.2\) across all experiments (chosen empirically).
 Dynamic clustering uses HDBSCAN with~\(m_{\mathrm{cs}}=30\) and~\(m_{\mathrm{s}}=10\), which control the smallest admissible object and density conservativeness, respectively.
-We do not use any additional sensors (IMU, GNSS, or wheel odometry).
-The initial pose is derived solely from the FMCW LiDAR: range for geometry and per-point Doppler for the rotational cue, consistent with our ego-motion and clustering modules.
+We keep these HDBSCAN parameters fixed across all datasets to avoid environment-specific tuning and to maintain a fully automatic and reproducible pipeline.
+Here, $m_{\mathrm{cs}}$ mainly controls the minimum object size (in number of points after voxelization), while $m_{\mathrm{s}}$ controls the conservativeness of clustering.
+We do not use additional sensors (IMU, GNSS, or wheel odometry).
+The initial pose is derived solely from the FMCW LiDAR: range supports geometric alignment, while per-point Doppler provides (i) an ego translational velocity estimate for dynamic filtering and (ii) an additional rotation-stabilizing cue through the Doppler matching term in Sec.~\ref{sec:match}.